Getting Started

 This project cannot be built without standing on the shoulders of giants:

-Together, weβre shaping the future of TEE in Web3, paving the way for more secure and developer-accessible confidential computing!
+Together, we’re shaping the future of TEE in Web3, paving the way for more secure and developer-accessible confidential computing!

-A TDX host machine setup following
+A bare metal TDX server setup following

 file: